ksindi/managers-playbook/README.md

 1. Be specific even if it's positive feedback.
     - "Good job!"  ⛔️
     - "I like the initiative you took to reduce the service's memory footprint.
 It encourages me to give you more ownership so that I can focus elsewhere."
+1. Avoid praising for doing their job.
+You want to make sure it's sincere and not just a way to avoid giving negative feedback.
+    - "Thanks for fixing that bug"  ⛔️
+    - "Thanks for fixing that bug.
+It was critical to the customer and you got it done quickly."
 1. Focus on data and not behavior:
     - "I noticed you didn't address any of the comments made in your last three PRs"
     - "I noticed that you didn't pick up the ticket I asked you to do"